Synthesizing Scoring Functions for Rankings Using Symbolic Gradient Descent: Related Work

-\introparagraph{Ranking explanation} He, Lo et al. introduce why-not problems for top-$k$ queries~\cite{12-icde-he,14-tkde-he,16-tkde-xu}, which also return a refined query that includes the missing tuples, but allows the use of a larger $k$ in addition to the refined ranking function.
-Vlachou et al.~\cite{10-icde-vlachou,11-tkde-vlachou} introduce the problem of reverse top-$k$ queries of 2 types.
-The monochromatic type looks for \emph{all} $W$ where a query tuple ranks among the top-$k$.
+\introparagraph{Ranking explanation} Why-not-yet \cite{23-pvldb-chen} identifies linear functions that place a given tuple into the top-$k$.
+He, Lo et al. explore why-not problems for top-$k$ queries~\cite{12-icde-he,14-tkde-he,16-tkde-xu}, which return a refined query that includes the missing tuple in the top-$k$, but allows the use of a larger $k$ in addition to modifying the ranking function.
+This is different from \OPT, because we are interested in approximating an entire ranking, not reorder its top-$k$ tuples.
+Vlachou et al.~\cite{10-icde-vlachou,11-tkde-vlachou} introduce the problem of reverse top-$k$ queries.
+The monochromatic version looks for \emph{all} $W$ that rank a query tuple in the top-$k$.
 The authors only provide an exact solution for $m = 2$ and acknowledge the hardness of finding an exact solution in higher dimensions \cite{11-tkde-vlachou}.
-In the bichromatic type the weight vectors must be chosen from a given set of candidates, which differs from our setup.
-Similar to the monochromatic reverse top-$k$ problem, \cite{19-sigmod-asudeh-fair-ranking, 18-vldb-asudeh-stable-rankings} also introduce an approach to identify \emph{all} satisfiable regions by cutting the space with hyperplanes.
-However, because of the high time complexity of their algorithms, they resort to sampling-based approaches for approximation.
-There is recent work using other measures (e.g., Shapley values \cite{53-shapley}) to explain rankings \cite{24-arxiv-pliatsika,20-pvldb-gale}.
-In the area of Machine Learning and Information Retrieval, there is also work on ranking explanation for recommendations, IR models or ranking models \cite{18-cikm-kang, 19-sigir-verma, 21-recsys-damak, 23-ecir-lyu}, which is not directly related to our work.
+In the bichromatic version, the weight vectors must be chosen from a given set of candidates.
+Similar to the monochromatic reverse top-$k$ problem, Asudeh et al. \cite{19-sigmod-asudeh-fair-ranking, 18-vldb-asudeh-stable-rankings} introduce an approach for identifying \emph{all} satisfiable regions by cutting the space with hyperplanes.
+We show in our experiments that using an MILP solver achieves orders of magnitude running time improvement compared to their PTIME algorithm (extended for solving \OPT).
+Wang et al.~\cite{24-icde-wang} study the similar problem of reverse regret query, which identifies all tuples that ``barely'' missed the top-$k$ based on a linear scoring function.
+Panev et al. \cite{16-edbt-panev,16-pvldb-panev} reverse-engineer top-$k$ queries by applying different selection conditions and aggregation functions, but do not support linear combinations of multiple attributes. {Many approaches for determining the importance of attributes for a ranking have been proposed in the explainable LtR~\cite{19-sigir-verma,22-arxiv-anand} and database community~\cite{24-arxiv-pliatsika,20-pvldb-gale}.
+They are interesting in their own right, but do not provide a scoring function.
+In fact, \cite{24-arxiv-pliatsika} needs a scoring function to compute Shapley values.